Thykof/tss-lib/README.md

 party.Update(msg)
 ```

-The communication layer should handle the `from` and `isBroadcast` information along with the message.
+In the communication layer, the payload should contains the `from` and `isBroadcast` information along with the message.
 The `from` part must include id, moniker, uniqueKey to be able to create the partyID with `tss.NewPartyID`.

 ### Forward the message to other parties